How Smoke and Fire Damage Can Affect Your Commercial Property

 - Hot work hazards (cutting, welding)

-2. Install Safety Equipment
+Install Safety Equipment

-3. Install Sprinklers
+Install Sprinklers

-4. Ensure Dust Extractors Are Maintained And Cleaned
+Ensure Dust Extractors are Maintained and Cleaned

 Does Liability Insurance Cover Fire Damage?

-How Rainbow International Can Help
+How Rainbow Restoration Can Help